rubyforgood/casa/doc/architecture-decisions/0005-android-app-as-a-pwa.md

 ## Context

 Building a [progressive web app(PWA)](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) is a very quick way to convert a website into a mobile app for android.
 PWAs can support offline mode and push notifications.
+Our app runs in a [trusted web activity(TWA)](https://developer.chrome.com/docs/android/trusted-web-activity/overview/) which is very similar to having the web page load in a mobile browser.
+The trusted web activity offers browser like support for the PWA.

 ## Consequences
 More javascript support for service workers to support offline mode.